The energy transition is in progress and there is a lot at stake

 Electric distribution challenges

 Today, electricity distribution companies are facing a host of challenges.
 We consume more and more energy, and the amount will keep increasing.
-The electric distribution networks we have are not built for this exceeded consumption.
+The electric distribution networks we have are not built for this increased consumption.
 Additionally, we use different energy sources, many of which are volatile, such as weather-dependent ones.
 Consumer behavior is also changing, causing the predictability of what energy is produced versus consumed even more difficult.

-It is needless to say that a lot has to be done regarding the energy transition, and how to get on with it in a sustainable manner.
-Nevertheless – a lot of solutions are already available.
+It is needless to say that a lot has to be done regarding the energy transition and how to get on with it in a sustainable manner.
+Nevertheless, a lot of solutions are already available.
 And at Digpro, we have spent over 30 years developing a system with numerous functions that support electricity distribution companies.

 The main principle of dpPower, Digpro’s Network Information System (NIS), is that it allows electricity distribution companies to take complete control of their network – from planning and designing to building, operating, and maintaining.
-Within these phases, what we call the Network Lifecycle Management, information regarding the physical electrical network is digitalized.
+Within these phases, what we call Network Lifecycle Management, information regarding the physical electrical network is digitized.
 This information creates a Digital Twin.

 Analyzing the network to forecast production and consumption